dimitri/pgcopydb/docs/features.rst

 A major feature of pgcopydb is how concurrency is implemented, including options to obtain same-table COPY concurrency.
-See the :ref:`pgcopydb_concurrency` chapter of the documentation for more about it.
+See the :ref:`pgcopydb_concurrency` chapter of the documentation for more information.

 Change Data Capture
 -------------------